AleixoLucas42/nginx-httpE2Ban/readme.md

 |    27.1.2      |   Fedora 39        | :white_check_mark: |

 ## How it works
-You is going to set an configuration policy, that says how much http code an client can have over time.
+You have to set an configuration policy, that says how much http code an client can have over time.
 For example:
 ```json
 {
     "404": {"limit": 10, "window": 60},